 Brandon: Is there something else you'd like to touch on or something you'd like to cover before we go?

 Dr. Rodríguez-Arroyo: I think that one of the biggest needs that we have in the ESL field is that we have our student’s think of the English language learners as somebody they’re going to be helping.
 I like to take that away a little bit, because I don't like them mentality of helping.
 We are providing a service, we are learning from them.
 We have tons of resources coming from the parents that we are not tapping.
 Because we just feel that there are the “others” we're going to be helping them, but I think it's more than help if we take the opportunity to get into the field.
 It’s just one of those areas that you're always going to encounter - you have to be flexible.
 You have to be open to new ideas, you have to open to new cultures and embrace it with all your heart.

-Want to be a future guest on "Friday Faculty Focus with Brandon McDermott,” or know someone who should be?
+Listen Friday, Dec.
+9 for an interview with the University of Nebraska Medical Center's Phillip Smith.
+Want to be a future guest, or know someone who should be?
 Send an email to email@example.com.